Postgraduate Coordination Team

 .
 You are welcome to approach one of the following people:

-- Diana Siwiak - first point of contact for all thesis students (PhD and Masters),
+- Diana Siwiak - first point of contact and postgraduate development coordinator (Masters and PhD),

 The following links contain more specific information relevant to postgraduate research:

 Shut Up & Write: